Takin' My Time: Release and reception

 Takin' My Time was released in October 1973, through Warner Bros.
 Records.
-It reached number 87 on the Billboard Top LPs & Tapes chart, and number 91 on the Record World album chart.
+It reached number 87 on the Billboard Top LPs & Tape chart, and number 91 on the Record World album chart.
 Raitt supported the album with an incessant touring schedule across the United States; biographer Mark Bego described Raitt's approach to touring as a "perform-pack-unpack-perform lifestyle."

 Takin' My Time was met with positive reviews from music critics.
 The staff of Billboard described the album as "a top mix of blues and ballads such as 'I Gave My Love a Candle' from one of po[p]'s most underrated female vocalists."
 A critic for Record World highlighted Hall's production, and wrote: "Bonnie's beautiful voice and super blues guitar playing grace a collection of wonderful songs."
 Tony Glover of Rolling Stone felt that despite the large amount of musical variety, Takin' My Time was Raitt's most cohesive album.
 Glover commended the musicianship between Raitt and the backup musicians, with him writing that "it's evident a lot of her soul went into this one, and that makes it worth hearing."

 Retrospective reviews of Takin' My Time from critics have also been positive.
 In his book Christgau's Record Guide: Rock Albums of the Seventies, Robert Christgau commended Raitt's attempt to broaden her musical scope with more eclectic tracks such as "You've Been in Love Too Long" and "Wah She Go Do".
 Christgau wrote more negatively towards some of the folk-inspired tracks, which he called "too pretty, too ordinary."
 Robert Gordon of Entertainment Weekly praised the wide musical variety on Takin' My Time, with him saying: "Raitt sounds comfortable singing rhythmic rockers, slow songs, and a swinging New Orleans tune, 'Let Me In.'
 The lighthearted calypso 'Wah She Go Do' may be just a lark, but it's definitely fun."
 Vik Iyengar of AllMusic felt Raitt had done a good job at choosing and interpreting the 10 cover tracks, and called Takin' My Time an "underrated gem."
 Iyengar believed Takin' My Time was Raitt's last consistent album until her comeback in the 1980s.